legluondunet/MyLittleLutrisScripts/Heretic II/README.md

 Thanks to the people who helped us play this game in the best conditions.

 known issues:
+- change resolution crashes H2.
-alt-tab no active
+- alt-tab no active
-you have to keep the cd in the drive to hear soundtrack
+- you have to keep the cd in the drive to hear soundtrack